RealAlphaDEV/Ragot/README.md

 - setItemDamageEvent
 - setPickupItemEvent

-Now you have to register the class in the onEnable
+Now you have to register the class in the onEnable.
+To retrieve your item you do a getItem.

 ```java
 public class ExamplePlugin extends JavaPlugin implements Listener {